MadJavaProgramming/ExtraChallenges/UnitTestingPractice/readme.txt

 To submit your work for grading, zip up your completed java111EC directory and send it to your instructor (by Slack) along with screenshots of the output from each of your completed test classes.

-This extra credit exercise will be accepted until April 12, 2020 at 9:00 p.m.
+This extra credit exercise will be accepted until July 26, 2020 at 9:00 p.m.